bphenriques/explorer-hugo-theme/README.md

 This is my personal theme that I am currently using in my [Digital Garden](https://bphenriques.github.io/knowledge-base) (based on [@alex-shpak](https://github.com/alex-shpak)'s [Hugo Book](https://github.com/alex-shpak/hugo-book) theme).

-I created this theme to learn more about Hugo theming and web-development, and I am sharing to contribute to the Digital Garden community and to learn more about
+I created this theme to learn more about Hugo theming and web-development, and I am sharing to contribute to the Digital Garden community.

-What will you find here:
-- Automatic backlink generation.
-- Automatic graph generator to explore one's notes.
-- Tag menu to explore your notes.

-Last and not the least, this theme is still **in construction**.
+This theme is still **in construction**.
 If you like this theme feel free to contribute!
 Thank you!

 ## Features

-- Built for digital gardens (I used it for my [Digital Garden](https://bphenriques.github.io/knowledge-base))
 - Clean and simple design
 - Mobile Friendly
 - Dark Mode